 5 City Hall Park

-The grassy grounds surrounding New York’s City Hall represent perhaps the only sizable patch of land in Lower Manhattan never to be fully developed.
-The original Dutch settlers used the area as a public commons.
-The space took a darker turn when the British seized the colony in 1664 and hosted public executions.[6]
+The green expanse surrounding New York’s City Hall is arguably the only sizable plot in Lower Manhattan that has never been wholly built over.
+Dutch settlers originally used the area as a public commons, but the British turned it into a venue for public executions after seizing the colony in 1664.

 4 The Catacombs At Old St. Patrick’s Cathedral